One-Cycle Pruning: Pruning ConvNets Under a Tight Training Budget: The Proposed Schedule

-The proposed method for pruning consists of starting from a dense network and inducing sparsity during the whole training phase.
-The idea is thus to make the network jointly optimize for a given task, taking the pruning constraints into account.

-More precisely, we propose to induce sparsity in the network according to the following schedule:
+The proposed method, One-Cycle Pruning (OCP), consists in starting from a dense network and inducing sparsity during the whole training phase.
+More precisely, sparsity is induced in the network according to the following schedule:

 with $s_t$, the level of sparsity at training step $t$, $s_i$ and $s_f$ respectively the initial and final level of sparsity, and $\alpha$, $\beta$ being two tuning parameters, modifying either the steepness of the scheduling (Figure \ref{parameters}a), or its horizontal offset (Figure \ref{parameters}b), to better suit the problem or architecture that is used.